WondaMegapon/Refightilization/Refightilization/README.md

 # Issues

-- Soft incompatibility with Ancient Scepter, players holding an Ancient Scepter would have it rerolled upon respawning.
 - Artifact of Metamorphosis will spawn you as a random survivor as opposed to a random monster.

 # Contact